 - What each method means and what states require which standard.

 - Why experts need to qualify themselves for a case.

 - How experts can end the “hired gun” mentality

 About the Authors

 Terence Kadlec, P.E. is Envista’s Practice Leader of Construction and Construction Defect.
 Terence is a design engineer with a forensic engineering background, performing investigations following fires, explosions, vehicular impacts, weather/catastrophe events, building envelope deficiencies, structural failures, and civil/earthwork failures.
 He evaluates alleged civil or structural deficiencies and has provided testimony through sworn affidavits, deposition and trial as an expert witness.

-Bruce Barnes, MS, P.E. is Envista’s VP of Civil/Structural with more than 25 years of engineering experience.
+Bruce Barnes, MS, P.E. is Senior Principal Consultant with more than 25 years of engineering experience.
 He has investigated, tested, and analyzed failures ranging from catastrophic collapses to massive explosions.
 Bruce investigates cases involving foundation failures, fire-damaged buildings, roof damage, failed structural components, building collapse, architectural and engineering product failures, code compliance, standard-of-care, and construction site safety.